vinolivae/banking_api/README.md

 An Umbrella project developed with the purpose of studying elixir and phoenix.

-All users have an account and each account has a balance of 1,000.00.
+A banking API where all users have an account and each account has a balance of 1,000.00.

 ## Necessary Tools.